maoschanz/drawing/CONTRIBUTING.md

 - edit them with a text editor, since the point of a given file is hard to understand by just looking at the Glade preview;
-- actually run the app to be sure of how your changes to these files actually look like once filled with the accurate widgets.
+- run the app to be sure of how your changes to these files actually look like once filled with the accurate widgets.

 If you **ever** even try to use Glade or a similar software, the auto-generated code will re-order all the lines, and add dozens of useless properties.
 Such a